The Virginia Festival of the Book Case Study- Part II

 March 18: Festival begins

 Overall, the project plan consisted of 164 tasks.
 Of these, only five tasks were critical, as shown in Figure 2.
+See Exhibit 2 for a complete Gantt Chart of the tasks.
 Review the attached document below under “Documents” for the VFOB critical path (Figure 2).

 After reviewing this information, visit the discussion questions to discuss the completion date and critical path of the project.